 With its many sustainable businesses and pleasant, year-round biking weather, it’s easy to embrace a sustainable lifestyle in Charleston, S.C.
 The charming, coastal city has long displayed a strong commitment to sustainability and conservation, perhaps most notably through its wildlife conservation efforts.

-In addition to the SC Coastal Conservation League and several smaller conservation groups, Charleston is the host city for the Southeastern Wildlife Exposition (SEWE), a three-day event which celebrates wildlife and conservation efforts.
-There are also conservation organizations dedicated to preserving birds of prey, bees, turtles and other native species found in the Lowcountry.
+In addition to the SC Coastal Conservation League and several smaller conservation groups, Charleston is the host city for the Southeastern Wildlife Exposition (SEWE), a three-day event that celebrates wildlife and conservation efforts.
+There are also conservation organizations dedicated to preserving birds of prey, bees, turtles, and other native species found in the Lowcountry.

-Whether you’re passionate about equal access to safe drinking water, keeping Charleston’s pristine beaches clean or educating others through wildlife programs, you’ll no doubt find a diverse group in Charleston who share your passions and commitment.
+Whether you’re passionate about equal access to safe drinking water, keeping Charleston’s pristine beaches clean, or educating others through wildlife programs, you’ll no doubt find a diverse group in Charleston who shares your passions and commitment.